dhurlburtusa/dhurlburtusa.github.io/_posts/2016-03-05-the-pitfall-of-some-editors-auto-indentation.md

     argument5)
 {% endhighlight %}

+## Summary

 I recommend the **predictable** style of indentation.
+Code is

+* easier to read
+* easier to interpret
+* easier to comprehend
+* resilient to refactoring

-Code is easier to read, interpret, and comprehend when the format is predictable.
+when the format is predictable.
 When the format is predictable, more brain power can be focused on the meat of the code, and less brain power is used to parse what is being read.